martine-if/writing-samples/BILLY/BILLY-bookcase.md

 ## Tools <a id="tools"></a>

 You will need:
-- Flathead screwdriver (fits in a screw shaped like the minus sign)
+- Flathead screwdriver
-- Phillips head screwdriver (fits in a screw shaped like the plus sign)
+- Phillips head screwdriver
 - Pencil
 - Hammer
 - Ruler